2002 North Carolina Senate election: District 45

-The new 45th District includes the homes of incumbent Republicans Virginia Foxx, who has represented the 12th district since 1995, and Kenneth R. Moore, who has represented the 27th district since 1997.
+The new 45th district includes the homes of incumbent Republicans Virginia Foxx, who has represented the 12th district since 1995, and Kenneth Moore, who has represented the 27th district since 1997.
 Foxx was re-elected here.

 District 46

 The new 46th district overlaps with much of the former 37th district.
-Incumbent Democrat Walter Dalton, who has represented the 37th district since 1997, was re-elected here.
+Incumbent Democrat Walter H. Dalton, who has represented the 37th district since 1997, was re-elected here.

 District 47

 The new 47th district includes all of Avery, Mitchell, McDowell, Yancey, and Madison counties as well as most of Haywood County.
 The district had no incumbent and Democrat Joe Sam Queen won the open seat.